dfelinto/blender-manual/manual/modeling/meshes/editing/basics/deleting.rst

    Example showing the how Limited Dissolve can be used.

-   :guilabel:`Face Split - dissolve option.`
+   Face Split - dissolve option.
       When dissolving vertices into surrounding faces, you can often end up with very large, uneven ngons.
 The face split option limits dissolve to only use the corners of the faces connected to the vertex.